The Nanny Diaries (film)

-The Nanny Diaries is a 2007 American comedy-drama film written and directed by Shari Springer Berman and Robert Pulcini, based on the 2002 novel of the same name by Emma McLaughlin and Nicola Kraus.
-Starring Scarlett Johansson, Chris Evans, and Laura Linney, the film tells the story of a college graduate who goes to work as a nanny for a wealthy family in New York City.
+The Nanny Diaries is a 2007 American comedy drama film written and directed by Shari Springer Berman and Robert Pulcini, based on the 2002 novel by Emma McLaughlin and Nicola Kraus.
+Starring Scarlett Johansson, Chris Evans, Laura Linney and Paul Giamatti.
+The film tells the story of a college graduate who goes to work as a nanny for a wealthy family in New York City.
 Ensconced in their home, she has to juggle their dysfunction, a new romance, and the child in her charge.

 The Nanny Diaries was released in the United States on August 24, 2007, by Metro-Goldwyn-Mayer and The Weinstein Company.
 It received mixed reviews from critics and grossed $47 million against a $20 million budget.